-Award-winning actor Hugh Bonneville will be in conversation with Matt Wolf.
+Award-winning actor Hugh Bonneville was in conversation with Matt Wolf.
 Matt is London theatre critic of The International New York Times (formerly The International Herald Tribune) and theatre editor of The Arts Desk.
-There will be an opportunity for questions.
+There was also an opportunity for questions!

 Hugh’s many film credits include Notting Hill, Iris, The Monuments Men, Viceroy’s House and the two Paddington films.
 He will soon be seen in Nick Moorcraft’s crime thriller The Corrupted, directed by Ron Scalpello and starring Sam Caflin, Noel Clarke, Timothy Spall and David Hayman.